python-boltons/cc-python/{{cookiecutter.git_repo_name}}/CONTRIBUTING.md

 </details>

-## Deploying
+## New Releases

-A reminder for the maintainers on how to deploy.
+A reminder for the maintainers on how to release a new version of this package to [PyPI][3].
 Make sure all your changes are committed and that you have [bumpversion][2] installed.
 Then run:

 ```bash
 bumpversion patch  # possible values: major / minor / patch